kazuto-abe/Unit2/Moon_project.md

 ### Usage guide of the communication system.

+This is the usage guide for the product detailed in steps and indicating the functionality of each component and the relationship between them in order to successfully type a message in English and send it in Morse Code through LED signals.
 ![salma_usage guide](https://user-images.githubusercontent.com/60457723/104160831-1e1aba00-5435-11eb-8911-2b604613c574.jpg)

 ###### Figure 5: A diagram provides a usage for the communication system in steps for all possible users.